fillumina/collections/README.md

 ### Immutable containers

 The Java JDK library uses defensive object copy extensively to avoid having an object changed unexpectedly by another actor provoking all sort of _side effect_ type of bugs.
-These can be avoided by using _immutable_ objects.
+These can be avoided by passing _immutable_ objects when needed.
 The JDK offers several ways to create immutable containers but all of them fail to explicitly present them as such.
-So even an immutable container must be defensively copied over and over when being passed to other objects.
+So even an immutable container must be defensively copied over and over when being passed to other objects because they have no way to verify that.
 The containers listed here are _guaranteed_ immutable and can be used directly without the need of an expensive defensive copy.

 * `ImmutableList` is an immutable `List` implementation.
 * `ImmutableArraySet` is an immutable set using as little memory as possible (it's slow to access with O(N)).